 Difference Between Manual Watches and Automatic Watches

 There are many differences between manual watches and automatic watches.
 Automatic watches are called self-winding watches.
-Manual watches need to wind it manually.
+Manual watches need to wind manually.

 The earliest types of watches are manual watches.
 They are now very accurate for their lots of improvement.
 By turning the crown manually, you will need to wound the mainspring.

 If you wind up and turn the crown, the spring gets loaded with potential energy.
 If you release the crown, the mainspring unwinds slowly.